SettRaziel/bsi_cert_bot/README.md

 Current version: v0.3.0

 ## Installation
+* check for installed git
-* check for ruby and bundler on the target machine
+* check for installed ruby programming language and installed bundler gem on the target machine
 * clone the repository
 * run `bundle install` to get the required gems
 * setup config.json